Orders of Service

 Ferry Schedule

-The Spring schedule begins on April 11th – more ways to visit Toronto Island.
+The ice schedule is now in effect.
+Boats are no longer running to Centre Island.
 Here’s a link to the City’s website: www.toronto.ca/ferry.

 The church van continues to pick up passengers at 9:45 am on Sunday mornings at the Ward’s Island ferry dock.